Instructions for completion of a Client Accommodation Requirements Questionnaire

 17. Workplace 2.0

-- Identify the level at which you would like the project accredited (e.g. bronze, silver, gold).
+- Identify the level at which you would like the project accredited (for example bronze, silver, gold).
 Workplace 2.0 Accreditation is a standard of excellence to demonstrate that your office is a modern, sustainable, connected workspace where employees have a flexible and healthy work environment.
-For more information, please refer to Workplace 2.0 Accreditation on GCpedia.
+For more information, please refer to Workplace 2.0 Accreditation (accessible only on the Government of Canada network) on GCpedia.

 18. Accommodation Projects 101 Workbook

-To obtain a copy of the Accommodation Projects 101 Workbook, please refer to GCpedia.
+To obtain a copy of the Accommodation Projects 101 Workbook, please refer to GCpedia (accessible only on the Government of Canada network).
 The workbook and its related annexes are available to all government departments.
 The workbook is a tool that details PSPC's accommodation project processes in order to successfully guide clients from start to finish and to help better understand how to achieve 'best value for the Crown' in their accommodation projects.

 19. Additional Comments and/or Requirements